richardscollin/url-shortener/README.md

 gunicorn app:app
 ```

-Alternatively it can be launched directly with python:
+Alternatively it can be launched with flask:

 ```
-python app.py
+FLASK_APP=app:app flask run
 ```

 Before pushing commits ensure they pass the linter and tests: